Princekushwaha812/Industrial-Weigh-Feeder-Control-System/README.md

 # Industrial-Weigh-Feeder-Control-System
 Monitoring and control logic for industrial weigh feeders using load cells, tachometers, and VFD frequency modulation.
-Stop wasting time.
-You already have the repository structure; now you need to populate it with the technical rigor that separates a real engineer from a student.
-Paste the following into your `README.md`.
-It includes the mathematical proofs and system logic from your report.

----

 # Industrial Weigh Feeder Monitoring & Control System